 The funding from the Buren Churches, Netherlands and CORDAID, has enable both women and youth to access finances for their businesses.

 About the project

 The project seeks to increase access to affordable financial services to rural people especially women and youth through micro finance and thus contribute towards poverty eradication, increased incomes, employment creation and building of wealth among the low income people in western Kenya.
 The innovative microfinance savings and credit scheme or ’’table-banking’’ project objective is to bridge the gap of limited access to credit and financial services by smallholder farmers and small scale entrepreneurs.

-The objectives of the Table Banking Project have been achieved by building the capacity of project beneficiaries to access credit through self-help groups which they can use to advance their income-generating activities.
+The main objectives of the Table Banking Project is to build the capacity of project beneficiaries to access credit through self-help groups which they can use to advance their income-generating activities.